Highest Moments at Troye Sivan Concert

-Then, my daughter found out on Instagram that one of her friends from school came to the concert, too, with other friends from school.
-I asked her to find out where they are in line, so we can hook up.
+Then, my daughter found out on Instagram that some of her friends from school had come to the concert.
+I asked her to find out where they were in line.
 We did, and my daughter was so happy to be with her friends.
-I was happy, too.

 While the clouds began to sprinkle rain, I kept warm because I wore layers of clothes.
-I got to know her friends.
-They were great people, so nice.
+I got to know my daughter's friends.
+They were great people and fun.
 All of them loved Troye and were so excited about seeing him live and in concert.
 When the line started moving to let the audience in the auditorium, we screamed with excitement.

-We ran to get to our places, about 7 – 10 feet from the stage.
-One of my daughter’s friends said, “It gets scary in the mosh pit, but just relax and go with the flow.
+Once we were in the venue, we ran to get to our places, about 7 – 10 feet from the stage.
+One of my daughter’s friends said, “It gets scary in the mosh pit, but relax and go with the flow.
 You won’t get hurt.”

-After standing for about an hour or so, two potent female singers, Frankie and Astrid S, opened the show.
-Each performed as solo acts with their own style and intensity.
+After standing for about an hour, two potent female singers, Frankie and Astrid S, opened the show.
+Each performed as solo acts with their style and intensity.
 When they were on stage, I never thought about waiting for the main attraction, Troye.
-They were good and unique in their own way.
+They were entertaining and unique in their way of performing.